RU09342/lab-1-intro-to-git-c-and-msp430-nugentb7/Assignment/README.md

 ### Author: Brendan Nugent

 ## Overview
 The math function is a multi-purpose function possessing addition(+), subtraction(-), multiplication(*), division(/) and modulus(%) capabilities.
 It is intended to be used in a simple, efficient program which requires only integer math.
+Non-integer numbers will corrupt the function.
 ## Dependencies
 The function depends on its own header file, math.h.
 To use the math function enter the following at the beginning of your program: